Evergreen, Libraries and the Gartner Hype Cycle

 When we started our 21st Century Library project in 2012 we developed a similar plan.
 We were rolling out netbooks and iPads, both devices we expected would last four years.
 In picking ¼ of the schools we changed things up.
 We only took volunteers and selected volunteer schools where there was a willingness in school administration and the library to transform the library into a technology embedded hub.
 We wanted the “Coalition of the Willing.”
 We had volunteers until our fourth and final year when all we had was a group of schools that for whatever reason had delayed.
 Some of this was a “Let’s wait and see” approach…In a few cases I think there was hope that the digital transformation of the library was a fad that would surely blow over.
 Whatever the reason, we had a tool in our arsenal that we did not have when we did our teacher laptop project..a cohort of librarians who had all volunteered, who were keen and had been involved with the project for over three years.
 This secret weapon helped to save the day in that fourth year.

 Take notice of the peak, the trough and the plateau.
-While I find the Hype cycle interesting, I think it gets very interesting (and helpful) when I layered four of them over one another and shifted each by one year, in effect showing where each cohort of a four year rollout is on their journey with a new technology.
+While I find the Hype cycle interesting, I think it gets very interesting (and helpful) when I layer four of them over one another and shift each by one year, in effect showing where each cohort of a four year rollout is on their journey with a new technology.

 Things to note about my “evergreen” version: